 Southeast Arizona Birding Abounds Around Down by the River Bed and Breakfast

+Here is a special treat for those of you that wish to see something that isn’t recorded too often.
 In November of 2012, I was able to witness a fight among two Anna’s Hummingbirds.
 These two were at a feeder and the fight lasted about 20 minutes.
-I was able to video the fight and it is here for you to see.
+Both birds would rest at times and drink nectar and then go back to fighting.
+I was able to video the last 10 minutes of the fight and a good portion is here for you to see.

 Wezil Walraven